 Modern society has lightened up our lives to the fullest.
 Streetlights to guide us, warning lights to alert us, floodlights to protect us.
 All of which is good.
 But all that light is not always positive- especially at night.
 Light-emitting diode (LED) lights have become popular in India as they are less expensive and more energy efficient.
-But their health impacts have been largely out of the public domain.
+But their health impacts have been largely out of the public domain also it impacts on sleep.
 The negative effects of using LED and blue lights at night can be both mental and physical, and they far outweigh any perceived benefits.

 LED lights emit the short-wave, high-energy blue, and violet end of the visible light spectrum.
 This light controls our sleep cycle and the right way of exposure is important to maintain our circadian rhythm.
 Many people complain of itchiness, redness in the eyes, and mild headaches after continuous exposure to LED lights.
 Life-long exposure of the retina and lens to blue peaks from LEDs can increase the risk of cataracts and age-related macular degeneration.